-On Euro 4/5 diesel models fuel level is being measured by BIU and sent onto CAN-bus as sensor resistance value in ohms (Ω).
+On Euro 4/5 diesel models fuel level is being measured by BIU and transmitted on CAN-bus as resistance value in ohms (Ω).
 The ECU parses this and does some processing.
 First it calculates artificial fuel level voltage using standard voltage divider formula.
 Voltage value is being damped because the source info fluctuates a lot with fluid moving.
 Then the damped result is being used for LUT (Lookup table).

 For above voltage divider, where:

-- Vin: Battery Voltage (assumed const in this case)
+- Vin: Battery Voltage (assumed constant in this case)

 - R2: variable fuel level resistance (two sensors in series)